duncan3dc/speaker/api/files/Providers/AbstractProvider.php.txt

 use GuzzleHttp\Client;

 /**
- * Convert a string of a text to a spoken word mp3.
+ * Convert a string of a text to spoken word audio.
  */
 abstract class AbstractProvider implements ProviderInterface {